 Being an island in the middle of the North Atlantic ocean, the weather changes often, even several times in the course of the same day.
 As the weather is always a major part of our debates and conversations, the popular saying “there is no such thing as bad weather, just bad clothing” is particularly true in Iceland.
 In order words, just be ready for any type of weather.

 Whether you’re camping in a tent or a campervan, make sure to bring sleeping equipment made for the cold climate and that can withstand Icelandic weather.
 Let’s have a look at essential pieces of equipment and some points of attention:

 Sleeping bag and mattress.
 The comfort temperature rating of your sleeping bags should be between -5/5ºC (23/41ºF) as nights can get chilly.
-A good and comfortable mattress is also important, ideally providing insulations from the cold ground.
-If not, you can always add a foomy mat or other second layer to keep yourself warm and cosy at night.
+A good and comfortable mattress is also important, ideally providing insulation from the cold ground.
+If not, you can always add a foamy mat or another second layer to keep yourself warm and cozy at night.

 Warm clothes and undergarments.
 As the weather isn’t always warm enough to quickly dry clothes, make sure to pack enough warm gear and spare layers.
 The best way to keep yourself dry and warm at night is to keep specific sets of warm clothes for the nights and others for your explorations during the day.

 Cooking equipment.
 Don’t forget to bring your own gas stove and utensils.
 Gas canisters can be easily purchased in many shops, gas stations, and campsites.
 Some but not all campsites offer cooking facilities for campers, so be prepared and equipped to brew your own coffee in the morning.